ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

     - in langs like java a GC does this for you
 ### DYNAMIC
 - `malloc` - dynamic request (stored on the heap) contiguous amount of memory
+    - under the hood these call `mmap` and `mmunmap` system calls that manipulate virtual memory
     - null returned if cant allocate
     - void pointer if success (and should cast to typed pointer)
 - `calloc` - like malloc, initializes memory to zero value